TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 Max distance per sample at 1000 Hz: 2 ft/s x 0.002 s = 0.004 ft => 0.024 in

-Therefore, the sensor microcontroller will receive an update every 0.264 inches at maximum speed with the proposed sampling frequency
+Therefore, the sensor microcontroller will receive an update every 0.264 inches at maximum speed with the proposed sampling frequency.
 	If the robot does not react well with the lower sampling rate, a higher sampling rate can be used with the tradeoff of increased current draw.
 	As stated above, analysis and implementation description of code will be discussed in the microcontroller signoff.

 ## Robot Attachment
 The sensor will be mounted on the robot by a 3-D printed mold.
 The mold will hold the sensor in place and allow it to raise/lower in height to meet the reading height requirements.